Ronald Lamola: Early career

-National Government

 In 2017, Lamola endorsed Cyril Ramaphosa to become ANC President.
 In December of the same year, Lamola was elected to the National Executive Committee of the African National Congress (NEC).
 Shortly after, in January 2018, the ANC NEC appointed him to the party's National Working Committee, the party's highest decision-making structure.

 Following the May 2019 elections, Lamola took office as a Member of the National Assembly.
 President Cyril Ramaphosa appointed him to the post of Minister of Justice and Correctional Services on 29 May.
 He assumed office the following day.

 Lamola was re-elected to a seat on the ANC NEC at the party's 55th National Conference held in December 2022.
 He was re-elected to the NWC in January 2023.

 In September 2023, Lamola was appointed head of the ANC NEC Sub-committee on Constitutional and Legal Affairs, replacing Cyril Xaba, who was appointed head of the party's National Dispute Resolution Committee.

+Minister of Justice and Correctional Services

+Lamola served as Minister of Justice and Correctional services from May 2019 to June 2024.
+During his tenure, the Department pursued the modernisation and digitisation of the South African justice system.
+This included efforts to expand electronic court services and improve information-sharing between institutions within the Integrated Justice System, including the South African Police Service, National Prosecuting Authority (NPA) and Department of Justice and Correctional Services.
+His tenure coincided with efforts to rebuild institutions affected by state capture, strengthen the National Prosecuting Authority (NPA), reform anti-corruption mechanisms, improve access to courts and address problems in South Africa's correctional system.
+During this time, the Department also faced several high-profile challenges, including slow progress in major state-capture prosecutions, the unsuccessful attempt to extradite Atul and Rajesh Gupta from the United Arab Emirates (UAE), and the escape of convicted murderer and rapist Thabo Bester from the Mangaung Correctional Centre.